philseven/website-cliqqdev/content/docs/commerce_c2c.md

     "shipping_height":"12.3" # in cm
     "description": "item description"
     "amount":"200.00",
+    "shippingFee":"300.00",
-    "shipmentPayor": "MERCHANT" | "SELLER",
+    "shipmentPayor": "BUYER" | "MERCHANT",
-    "dropoffLocationId":"0166",
+    "dropoffLocation":"Luzon" | "Visayas" | "Mindanao",
     "paymentType":"COD",
     "packageType":"C2C"
-    "deliveryType":"STORE" | "DOOR",
-    "dest": {
     "deliveryLocationId":"0166"
-    } OR
-    "dest": {
-        "address1":"xxx xxx xxx xxx xxx",
-        "address2":"xxx xxx xxx xxx xxx",
-        "city":"xxx xxx xxx xxx xxx",
-        "province":"xxx xxx xxx xxx xxx"
 }
-}

-If shipmentPayor is MERCHANT, the returnCode amount is zero where seller does not pay upon dropoff and fee is collected from the merchant.
+If shipmentPayor is MERCHANT, the claimCode amount is only for the product the buyer buys and fee is collected from the merchant.
+If shipmentPayour is BUYER, the claimCode amount is for the product plus the calculated shipment fee and is paid by the buyer when he claims the item.

-Shipment fee is calculated based on origin, destination and delivery type.
-Upon dropoff, the shipment fee is recalculated based on actual dropoff location.
-If the shipment fee does not match the original shipment fee, then transaction is declined.

 Response
 {
   "bookingReference": "AYW78",
   "trackingNumber": "30310533261428120",
-  "returnCode": "1822-1234-2345",
+  "dropOffCode": "1822-1234-2345",
   "claimCode": "1822-3134-7365",
-  "amountDue": "0.00"
-  "shippingFee": "30.00"
 }
 ```

 ### Cancel Shipment

 This will be used to cancel a shipment instruction for an order placed at your website.
 A cancelled order would be excluded from the orders to be picked up or delivered.